-- Develop a list with a description of Components included in each designated Segment of the Protection System Component population, with a minimum Segment population of 60 Components. - Maintain the Components in each Segment according to the time-based maximum allowable intervals established in Tables 1-1 through 1-5 and Table 3 until results of maintenance activities for the Segment are available for a minimum of the Segment are available for a minimum of 30 individual Components of the Segment.
+- Develop a list with a description of Components included in each designated Segment of the Protection System Component population, with a minimum Segment population of 60 Components. - 2.
+Maintain the Components in each Segment according to the time-based maximum allowable intervals established in Tables 1-1 through 1-5 and Table 3 until results of maintenance activities for the Segment are available for a minimum.